philzook58/egraphs2024-talk/README.md

 - E-Graphs are Ground Completion
 - Ground Superposition is a contextual E-graph
 - Lambda superposition holds clues / is a lambda e-graph
+- Completion is an E-Graph with unification variables / first class rules

 Twee, Vampire, E-prover, and Zipperposition are capable of doing the same thing as egg if they supported the right interfaces.